junxit/us-congress-bills-115/metadata.md

 - 2018-07-23 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-856.
 - 2018-07-23 — Reported (Amended) by the Committee on Natural Resources.
 H. Rept.
 115-856.
 - 2018-07-23 — The title of the measure was amended.
 Agreed to without objection.
+- 2018-07-24 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.